-1a. an intensive industry-based survey of each of the relevant scallop access areas (Closed Area I, Closed Area II, Nantucket Lightship, Delmarva, Elephant Trunk and Hudson Canyon).
-The primary objective of these surveys would be to estimate TACs under the rotational area management program if the data from these surveys are available by August of the prior fishing year.
+1a. an intensive industry-based survey of each of the relevant scallop access areas (Closed Area I, Closed Area II, Nantucket Lightship1, Delmarva, Elephant Trunk and Hudson Canyon) that will provide estimates of total and exploitable biomass to be used for setting fishery catch limits under the rotational area management program.
+To support these area management decisions, survey data and biomass estimates must be available by early August of the year in which the survey is conducted (e.g. survey results that would inform 20187 fishing area decisions must be available by August 20176).
 Areas scheduled to be open in the following fishing year generally have a higher priority than other areas.
-For 2015 the three priority areas are: Delmarva, Elephant Trunk, and Hudson Canyon.
+For 2017/20186 the priority areas to survey in order of importance are likely to be: Elephant Trunk, Hudson Canyon, the access area in the southern part